kkumar-gcc/laravel-journal/README.md

 Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing or engaging in discussions.
 ## License

-This project is licensed under the MIT License - see [the license file](LICENSE.md) for details.
+This project is licensed under the BSD-3-Clause license  - see [the license file](LICENSE.md) for details.